UK and EU student tuition fees and maintenance loans - eligibility and amounts

 Entitlement – EU Students

-All UK and EU students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
+All UK students on a year study abroad, work placement, or British Council language assistantship (BCLA) will pay a reduced tuition fee.
 You can find more information on our undergraduate fees page.

 If you're only going on placement for one term, your tuition fee will be the same as if you completed the full year at Leeds.

 The amount of maintenance you're eligible for depends on your individual situation, i.e. where you'll be living and what you're doing, including if you're:

-- studying abroad or on a work placement;
+- studying abroad or on a work placement in the UK or abroad;

 - on a 'special case' work placement - see below.